100 Points

 conductor

 Dalia Stasevska’s charismatic and dynamic musicianship has established her as a conductor of exceptional versatility.
-Chief conductor of the Lahti Symphony Orchestra and artistic director to the International Sibelius Festival, Stasevska is also principal guest conductor of BBC Symphony Orchestra.
-She has made several appearances at the BBC Proms including the First Night of the Proms in 2023.
+Chief conductor of the Lahti Symphony Orchestra and artistic director of the International Sibelius Festival, she also serves as principal guest conductor of the BBC Symphony Orchestra and has made regular appearances at the BBC Proms.

-A passionate opera conductor, 2023 saw Stasevska’s highly successful debut at the Glyndebourne Opera Festival with Britten’s A Midsummer Night’s Dream.
-Other productions include Don Giovanni with Kungliga Opera Stockholm, The Cunning Little Vixen with Finnish National Opera, and Sebastian Fagerlund’s Höstsonaten at the 2018 Baltic Sea Festival.
+A passionate opera conductor, 2023 saw Stasevska’s highly successful debut at the Glyndebourne Festival with Britten’s A Midsummer Night’s Dream.
+Other productions include a double bill of Poulenc’s La voix humane and Weill’s Songs with the Finnish National Opera and Ballet, Madama Butterfly with Norske Opera, and Sebastian Fagerlund’s Höstsonaten at the Baltic Sea Festival.

-Stasevska attended the Tampere Conservatoire followed by studies at the Sibelius Academy.
-In December 2018, she conducted the Royal Stockholm Philharmonic Orchestra at the Nobel Prize Ceremony in Stockholm.
-She was awarded the Royal Philharmonic Society’s Conductor Award in 2020, the Alfred Kordelin Prize in 2022, and BBC Music Magazine’s Personality of the Year award in 2023.
+Stasevska studied violin and composition at the Tampere Conservatoire and violin, viola, and conducting at the Sibelius Academy.
+In December 2018, she had the honor of conducting the Royal Stockholm Philharmonic Orchestra at the Nobel Prize Ceremony.
+She was named one of The New York Times’s Breakout Stars and received the BBC Music Magazine’s Personality of the Year award in 2023.

-Stasevska was bestowed the Order of Princess Olga of the III degree by President Volodymyr Zelenskyy in October 2020 for her significant personal contribution to the development of international cooperation, strengthening the prestige of Ukraine internationally, and popularization of its historical and cultural heritage.
-Since February 2022, she has actively been supporting Ukraine by raising donations to buy supplies and, on a number of occasions, delivering them herself.
+In October 2021, Stasevska was bestowed the Order of Princess Olga of the III degree by President Volodymyr Zelenskyy for her significant personal contribution to the development of international cooperation, strengthening the prestige of Ukraine internationally, and popularization of its historical and cultural heritage.
+Since February 2022, she has been actively supporting Ukraine by raising funds to buy supplies and, on several occasions, delivering them herself.

 Composer